ToniWestbrook/repeatfs/README.md

 pip3 install repeatfs
 ```

-If installing using a normal user account, pip will likely be install RepeatFS into your `~/.local/bin` directory.
+If installing using a normal user account, pip will likely install RepeatFS into your `~/.local/bin` directory.
 If this directory is in your PATH variable, you can simply run `repeatfs`.
 If not, you'll need to add this directory to your PATH variable, or run RepeatFS using the full path `~/.local/bin/repeatfs`.

 USAGE
 --